How to Keep a Bandage Dry in the Shower

 6. Use Baggy Foil

 Do you have any leftover plastic food baggies from your groceries?
-They’re built to keep water out, so they should do a decent job of keeping your Band-Aid dry too!
+They’re built to keep water out, so they should do a decent job of keeping your Band-Aid dry, too!
 Wrap up your Band-Aid in a baggy before you put it on.
+Please make sure the baggy is sealed, and then place it on your favorite shower shelf (or any other desired location).
+This method works best for smaller bandages.

 7. Seal It With Shower Caps

 Shower caps are made to keep water out of your hair, so it only makes sense that they would do an excellent job of keeping your bandage dry.
-Use one or two shower caps over the area with the Band-Aid on it before you get in the Shower.
+Use one or two shower caps over the area with the Band-Aid on them before you get in the shower.
+The elastic band should hold it in place until you’re ready to take it off.

 8. Protect It With Shower Poufs